|Cabinet Size||12 Months||24 Months||36 Months|

 We provide a /30 (one usable IP) with all colo services.
 This allows us to provision additional IPs to you on a different block in the future, without any need on your part to renumber your existing systems.
 It also keeps things cleaner in our router.
 Additional blocks can be added at reasonable rates.
 An IP justification form is required.
 Cruzio also accommodates IPv6 internet by tunneling over existing IPv4 connections.

 How do I get in to work on my servers?

 Cruzio provides 24/7/365 unescorted key card access into the data center.
 That’s right, some people like to celebrate the New Year with their servers, and they are able to (but please no food or drink in the data center.)

 What about security?
 How do I know my servers are safe?

 Our data center is protected by state-of-the-art security systems, RFID card access, and multiple video cameras monitoring 24/7.
 All our 1/3, 1/2, and full cabinets are self-contained and locking and we don’t allow unauthorized persons in the data center at any time.
 To ease your fears, onsite and offsite backup servers are kept physically secure, and backed-up data is protected using heavy encryption to ensure that unauthorized copies are useless and virtually impossible to decode.

 What kind of backup power do you have?

-A shiny, brand-new, 150 kW generator that’s expandable when we need more and EPA Tier 3 emissions-compliant.
-The tank holds enough diesel to run for several days before refueling, so needless to say, we have the power!
+Not one but two 150 kW EPA Tier 3 emissions-compliant generators.
+Each tank holds enough diesel to run for several days before refueling, so needless to say, we have the power!
 We also have an 80 kW UPS for the few-second cutover period between when electricity goes out (in an earthquake, for example) and the generator kicks on (which is automatic).
 There’s no downtime, not even a few seconds.